raindogdance/FAQ/wasabi.md

 ### 'Backend won't connect'

 All Wasabi network traffic goes via Tor.
 When Tor has issues Wasabi has issues.
 If the Tor Hidden Service directory does down (which is does occasionally) Wasabi now has a fall-back back to the coordinator server without a hidden service (but still over Tor).
 It is easiest to wait and try again some hours later.

-Alternatively you can go to the config file and change replace "MainNetBackendUriV3": "http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/", with "MainNetBackendUriV3": "https://wasabiwallet.io/",
+You can turn off Tor in the Settings.
+Note that in this case you are still private, except when you coinjoin and when you broacast a transaction.
+In the first case, the coordinator would learn the links between your inputs and outputs based on your IP address, in the second case, if you happen to broadcast a transaction of yours to a full node that is spying on you, it will learn the link between your transaction and your IP address.

 # Acknowledgements